Hadas Yaron

 Hadas Yaron (הדס ירון; born April 12, 1990) is an Israeli actress.
 She began acting as a child and made her film debut as a supporting actress in the 2006 film, Out of Sight.
 Yaron played lead character Shira Mendelman in the 2012 Israeli drama film, Fill the Void.
-In September of that year, she received an Ophir Award and became the first Israeli to win Best Actress at the Venice Film Festival.
+In September of that year, she received an Ophir Award and became the first Israeli to win the Volpi Cup for Best Actress at the Venice Film Festival.

 Early life

 Yaron was born in Israel, to a secular Jewish family.
 She was raised in Tel Aviv.
 As an adolescent, she attended Tichon Eroni Alef Art School where she studied theatre.

 After completing high school, Yaron served in the Israel Defense Forces (IDF) for two years as it is compulsory for women to serve in the military in Israel.
 "I was like a soldier but I wasn't a soldier," she said of her role in the army.
 "I was wearing my uniform, but I was in the educational system.
 I was kind of a guide in boarding school, like with kids and teenagers.
 I had a group and was with them all year long."
 She describes her years in the IDF as being "like a pause in your life".